 Instructions

-- Wash and dry the apples before using.
+- Wash and dry the apples before using them.

-- Preheat the oven to 350-degrees and spray a 13 x 9 baking dish with non-stick spray.
+- Preheat the oven to 350 degrees F and spray a 13" x 9" baking dish with non-stick spray.

 - On a cutting board, cut the apples and remove the core.
 Next, chop them into bite-size pieces.
 I usually leave the skin on, but you can peel them if you like.
 You can leave the apples on the cutting board for a moment.